 In the discussion that followed, the airport operator’s experience of this complex, tripartite project was also well represented by the Sign Design Society chairman, Mike Wolff, who was BAA’s sign design manager during the project development and implementation.

-This article first appeared in Directions, the magazine of the Sign Design Society, as a report of my presentation about the UK Borders redesign.
+This article first appeared in Directions, the magazine of the Sign Design Society.